greycsont/GreyAnnouncer/docs/README.md

 You can customize the audio name in the **RankAnnouncer.json** which is **near the plugin**.

-`Size of files may different in this image`
+`Size of files may different compare to this image`
 <img src="https://github.com/greycsont/GreyAnnouncer/raw/main/docs/image/file_structure_CLI.png">
 `Font : Comic Mono`